-To signal minor directional changes, such as changing lanes on a highway, move combination switch only to the point of resistance and hold it there.
+To signal minor directional changes, such as changing lanes on a highway, move combination switch to the point of resistance only and hold it there.

 - 6 Control for

 - windshield washer system

-- headlamp cleaning system (will work only with exterior lamp switch in position 1 or 2).
+- headlamp cleaning system (will work only with exterior lamp switch in position 1 or 2)

-When the washer system is activated, the wiper also operate for a limited time.
+When the washer system is activated, the wipers also operate for a limited time.

-The windshield washer nozzles are automatically heated.
+The reservoir, hoses, and nozzles of the windshield washer and headlamp cleaning system are automatically heated.

 - 7 Windshield wiper control

 - 0 Wiper off

-- Intermittent wiping
+- I Intermittent wiping

 - I Normal wiper speed

 - III Fast wiper speed

 If one of the turn signals fails, the turn signal indicator system flashes and sounds at a faster rate than normal.
+In addition, the light failure indicator will come on.